Kinto/kinto/docs/community.rst

 As a final step:

-- Close the milestone in Github
+- Close the milestone in GitHub
-- Create next milestone in Github in the case of a major release
+- Create next milestone in GitHub in the case of a major release
-- Add entry in Github release page
+- Add entry in GitHub release page
 - Check that the version in ReadTheDocs is up-to-date
 - Check that a Docker image was built
 - Send mail to ML (If major release)